NICHD-BSPC/httools_py/docs/source/index.rst

    are replicated as many times as there were duplicate sequence reads.

--  ``exclude``  positions to exclude, in the format chromosome_coordinate_orientation, i.e. chr1_240580_-
+-  ``exclude``  positions to exclude, in the format chromosome_coordinate_orientation, i.e. ``chr1_240580_-``

    Those positions will be screened out from the true_integrations and written in ``data/{name}/location/excluded/`` for reference.

-   Indicate 'na' if no position to exclude
+   Indicate 'none' if no position to exclude

-Advanced parameters include legacy_mode, reference sequences used for screening, blast parameters, and are also specified in the config.yaml file.
-Those parameters do not typically need to be modified.
-See the exemple files ``test/config/config_nonSN.yaml`` and ``test/config/config_SN.yaml`` for details.
+Advanced parameters include legacy_mode (see section :ref:`legacy_mode changes <legacy-mode-changes>` for details), reference sequences used for screening, blast parameters, and are also specified in the ``config.yaml`` file.
+Those parameters do not typically need to be modified between experiements as long as the experimental design remains identical.
+See the section :ref:`Default advanced parameters <default-advanced-parameters>`, as well as the example files located in ``test/config/`` for more details.

+Indicate `none` in a filtering step parameter to skip this filtering step.

 Running the workflow
 --------------------